A fabulous take on cheesecake, with ricotta cheese. Only 6 ingredients!

-- Let cool 10 minutes and run a smooth knife all around the sides to make sure it is not stuck.
+- Remove from oven and let cool 10 minutes on a wire rack, then run a smooth knife all around the sides to make sure it is not stuck.

 - Let cool completely in the pan before transferring it to the serving plate.
 I like to wrap it in plastic and put it in the fridge for a few hours or until the next day.

 - Citrus, use your favorite: lemon, lime, tangerine, a mix of all of them, you name it.